 What happens if I get caught driving without insurance?

-What are the consequences of these charges?
+What are the consequences of driving without insurance?

 Once charged, there are a number of consequences that you may face, such as:

 - Driver’s license suspension for a minimum of 30 days, and up to one year